pwilczek/doc/README.md

 | Queen |  |
 | King  |  |
 | Ace   |  |

+## Tech details
+* after shuffling we'd want to save the result in H2 (already set)
+* shuffling happens after calling a link below
+* card is returned by its position via provided link

 ## Link for the game
 [Shuffle the cards](http://localhost:8080/shuffle)